TESTING THE TEST LOOP

 Our test loop is a ripper

-FOR most of the 52 weeks of the year thecountrydriver.com used a 153-kilometre loop to put our review car of the week through its paces.
+FOR most of the 52 weeks of the year thecountrydriver.com used a 153-kilometre loop to put its review car of the week through its paces.

 For 2021 we have changed direction and after 53 years of road tests, we have settled into a more leisurely way of enjoying our time – ticking off those myriad main and minor regional roads of North East Victoria and the Southern Riverina region of New South Wales we have yet to conquer.